garnix-io/terms-and-conditions/terms.md

 Services are protected by copyright, trademark, and other laws of both the United States and foreign countries.
-Our trademarks and trade dress may not be used (whether in connection with any product or service or otherwise) without the prior written consent of the Company and except as permitted herein.
+Our trademarks and trade dress may not be used (whether in connection with any product or service or otherwise) without the prior written consent of the Company and except as permitted by these Terms.
 As an Authorized User, you are being given access by us to the Services under and subject to a restricted license (i.e., the license is subject to the restrictions in these Terms) that is also fully revocable (i.e., we can suspend your use at our discretion).